geopython/pygeofilter/README.md

 python -m pytest
 ```

-There is a test project/app to test the Django integration.
-This is tested using the following
-command:
+Some backends require a bit more to be tested.

 ```bash
 python manage.py test testapp